 Jessica Freely, Operations Manager, is responsible for ensuring the efficient functioning of daily office operations, including IT, HR, and all other program and staff.
 Jessica is a highly motivated manager with a strong business sense and experience in both corporate and non-profit settings.
 Before joining ACHA, Jessica spent nearly a decade as a market manager at the Nielsen TV Ratings.
 Prior to Nielsen she was a Program Director at Ramapo for Children, an experiential learning program for youth who are at risk or have developmental disabilities.
 Jessica holds a Bachelor's degree in Social Work from the University of Iowa.

-Paula Miller, Member Services Manager, has been involved with ACHA since 2000.
+Paula Miller, Member Outreach Manager, has been involved with ACHA since 2000.
 She first served as a conference volunteer and later was appointed to the Board of Directors, a position she held for six years.
 She was Vice Chair of the Board from 2005-2007.
 Paula received a B.S. in Nursing from the University of Tennessee Health Science Center in 1973 and an M.S. in Nursing from the University of Alabama at Birmingham in 1977.
 In her career, she has worked as a pediatric nurse practitioner, a medical legal consultant, a nursing professor and a clinical research coordinator.
 As an adult with Tetralogy of Fallot, working with ACHD patients and families is her passion.

 Trawana Porter, Administrative and Programs Assistant, has more than 12 years of nonprofit experience, focusing on program management, government contracts and community outreach.
 This work includes case management, hunger relief efforts, and food distribution operations.
 At ACHA, Trawana provides significant support to the development department by processing all ACHA and Congenital Heart Walk donations accurately and timely, as well as handling medical professional and patient/family memberships.
 Trawana received a Bachelor of Science degree from Delaware State University, an MBA from Wilmington University, and an MPA from Keller Graduate School of Management.